 His coach, Phil Jackson was nearly speechless, telling the sports media, "Because of the circumstances, with this being a critical game in the Finals, I'd have to say this is the greatest game I've seen Michael play.
 Just standing up was nauseating for him and caused him dizzy spells.
-This was a heroic effort,
+This was a heroic effort, one to add to the collection of efforts that make up his legend."

 - I have missed more than 9,000 shots in my career. - I have lost almost 300 games. - On 26 occasions I have been entrusted to take the game winning shot, and I missed. - I have failed over and over and over again in my life.
 And that is why I succeed.